 d) Constant force balances must be stacked and on larger windows, you may need as many as 10 balances stacked per sash to operate the window.
 This limits ventilation or opening of that window and also there is more likelihood of a service issue.

-e) Block and Tackle balances use non-corrosive parts with nylon parachute cord and have been tested to last 3-6 times longer than other balances.
+e) Block and Tackle balances use non-corrosive parts with nylon parachute cords and have been tested to last 3-6 times longer than other balances.

 6) Is glass energy efficient?

 If you are purchasing Low-E Glass Make sure it is a soft coat, not a hard coat, and ask to see the specifications of the glass.

-There many types of Low-E glass.
+There are many types of Low-E glass.
 The hard coat is the least expensive and least efficient.
 In the Florida climate, it does very little in the way of preventing heat gain.
 One of the most efficient Low-E is Solar Ban 60 by PPG.
 It is specifically designed to stop heat gain.